HeathSun/a42z-Judge/README.md

 > **Building the Trust Layer for the AI Era - Capturing Real Signals Beyond the Hype**

 a42z Judge is the world's first autonomous, insightful, and fair AI judging system for hackathons built by the team a42z.
 We're creating a comprehensive evaluation engine that combines multimodal AI analysis with expert knowledge to deliver transparent, explainable, and bias-reduced assessment results.
+We were honored to win 🏆 runner-up in the AI Agent Track (sponsored by [PPIO Cloud](https://ppio.com/)) at [AdventureX](https://adventure-x.org/en), China’s largest-ever hackathon, selected from over 8,000 applicants.

 ## 🌟 Vision